cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Identity

-As part of services we often need to specify an identity.
-In addition such persons are often part of groups and have roles within these groups.
-Thus we distinguish three important terms related to the identity:
+As part of services an identity often needs to be specified.
+In addition, such persons are often part of groups and have roles within these groups.
+Thus, four important terms related to the identity are distinguished as follows:

-* User - The information identifying the profile of a person
+* User: The information identifying the profile of a person
-* Group - A group that a person may belong to that is important to define access to services
+* Group: A group that a person may belong to that is important to define access to services
-* Role - A role given to a person as part of the group that can refine access rights.
+* Role: A role given to a person as part of the group that can refine access rights.
-* Organization - The information representing an Organization that manages a Big Data Service
+* Organization: The information representing an Organization that manages a Big Data Service

 ### Authentication